Knowing Better Versus Doing Better

 Packed with the most magnificently effective shortcuts of top achievers and winners,

-The Shortcuts Way For Life has been designed for your life,
+The Shortcuts Way of Living has been designed for your life,

 by The Godfather of Shortcuts

-The Shortcuts Way For Life is fantastically HUGE
+The Shortcuts Way of Living is fantastically HUGE

 IE users can tap any keyboard character to visit yet another gorgeous website from Mr-Shortcut